iurena94/Big-Data-Technologies-CIS-4130/AWSImagePipeline.md

 ## Project Proposal
-The aim of this project is to identify the characteristics related to a specific type of visual art.
-Through the collection and evaluation of images from WikiArt.org, the likelihood of a new image falling into an art category can be predicted.
-Unique data can be generated following the same attributes observed in each art type.
+The aim of this project is to identify the characteristics related to a specific genre of visual art.
+Through the collection and evaluation of images from WikiArt.org, the probability a new image falls into an art genre can be predicted.

 Dataset - https://www.kaggle.com/datasets/ipythonx/wikiart-gangogh-creating-art-gan